yashsriram/physics-based-cloth-sim/README.md

 # Compilation (on windows)
 - Use ant for building.
 Install ant.
 - Open a terminal in current directory and run `ant compile && java -cp "bin/;jars/*" Main`

+# Libraries used
+- Queasy cam
+- Cam written by Liam Tyler